-Mikhail Minakov (also known as Mykhailo, named in Ukrainian way; born on 6 October 1971, Leninsk, Volgograd oblast, USSR) is a political philosopher living in Kyiv and Milano.
+Mikhail Minakov (also known as Mykhailo Minakov; born on 6 October 1971) is a political philosopher living in Kiev and Milan.
 His major philosophical investigations focus on human experience, social knowledge, political system, historical consciousness, and multiple modernities.

 Mikhail Minakov grew up in Zaporizhzhya oblast.
 He graduated from the Zaporizhzhya Medical School in 1990 and worked as a village doctor (feldsher).
-Same year he started studying history and sociology at Zaporizhzhya State University.
-In 1992, Mikhail Minakov was accepted into Kyiv-Mohyla Academy where he studied philosophy, political science, sociology and comparative literature leading him to a BA in Philosophy (1996) and an MA in Philosophy (1998).
+The same year he started studying history and sociology at Zaporizhzhya State University.
+In 1992, Mikhail Minakov was accepted into Kyiv-Mohyla Academy where he studied philosophy, political science, sociology, and comparative literature leading him to a BA in Philosophy (1996) and an MA in Philosophy (1998).

-Mikhail Minakov started his academic career as a part-time Assistant Professor at Kyiv-Mohyla Academy in 2001 after defence of his Candidate Dissertation (Kant’s Problem of the Faith of Reason) at the Kyiv Institute of Philosophy.
-Same year he published his first book ‘Vchennia Kanta pro viru rizumu‘ (from Ukrainian: Kant’s Teaching on the Faith of Reason).
+Mikhail Minakov started his academic career as a part-time Assistant Professor at Kyiv-Mohyla Academy in 2001 after defense of his Candidate Dissertation (Kant’s Problem of the Faith of Reason) at the Kyiv Institute of Philosophy.
+The same year he published his first book ‘Vchennia Kanta pro viru rizumu‘ (from Ukrainian: Kant’s Teaching on the Faith of Reason).

 In 2007, Dr. Minakov defended his Doctoral Dissertation (‘Dosvid i filosofia: evoluzia poniattia dosvidu v zahidnii filosofii XIX-XX st.’, from Ukrainian: Experience and Philosophy: Evolution of the Concept of Experience in Western Philosophy of 19th–20th centuries).
-After that he joined the Department of Philosophy and Religious Studies at Kyiv-Mohyla Academy as an Associate Professor.
-Same year, Prof. Minakov published his second book ‘Istoriia poniattia dosvidu‘ (from Ukrainian: History of the Concept of Experience).
+After that, he joined the Department of Philosophy and Religious Studies at Kyiv-Mohyla Academy as an Associate Professor, and then Professor in 2017-18.
+The same year, Prof. Minakov published his second book ‘Istoriia poniattia dosvidu‘ (from Ukrainian: History of the Concept of Experience).

 Between 2010 and 2014, Prof. Minakov cooperated with several Western universities: Harvard University (visiting scholar in 2010 and 2013, visiting professor in 2012), Greifswald University (visiting professor in 2010 and 2014), Wilson Centre for International Scholars (Fulbright Kennan Scholar in 2012-2013).

 In 2011, Mikhail Minakov became a founding Editor-in-Chief of a scholarly peer-reviewed journal ‘Ideology and Politics.’
-The Ideology and Politics Journal aims to develop an interdisciplinary platform for debates of informed and non-partisan researchers in the fields of social philosophy, political science, sociology, political economy, intellectual history and cultural studies.
-Devoted to the advancement of understanding of socio-political processes in post-Soviet Belarus, Moldova, Russia and Ukraine, it deals with ideological and intellectual issues arising in the course of formation of new societies.
+The Ideology and Politics Journal aims to develop an interdisciplinary platform for debates of informed and non-partisan researchers in the fields of social philosophy, political science, sociology, political economy, intellectual history, and cultural studies.
+Devoted to the advancement of the understanding of socio-political processes in post-Soviet Belarus, Moldova, Russia, and Ukraine, it deals with ideological and intellectual issues arising in the course of the formation of new societies.

 In 2012 Mikhail Minakov started working as Director of Krytyka Institute and Representative for the Harvard Ukraine Initiative.
 Krytyka is a Kyiv-based Ukrainian-language journal of intellectual essays, book reviews, and political and literary criticism; a research institute – the Krytyka Institute – that promotes scholarship in Ukrainian studies around the world; and a publishing house – Krytyka Press – that is committed to publishing cutting-edge scholarship in history, culture, literature, and political and media studies.
 The main purposes of the potential Harvard Ukraine program is to pursue excellence in research and education in the area of Ukrainian Studies, to identify and utilize both academic and research resources, and to foster scholarly involvement of both faculty and students in Ukraine.

 In 2010, Mikhail Minakov together with a group of dedicated experts (Aliona Sibiriakova, Alexandr Blank, Volodymyr Bogatyr and Natalia Sheiko) established the Foundation for Good Politics.
-The Foundation’s ambition is to link global academia, European experts and post-Soviet politicians and provide political parties and governments with advice and consulting.
-Since that time his colleagues and Mikhail have been working with politicians and officials from the USA, Germany, Ukraine and Russia.
+The Foundation’s ambition is to link global academia, European experts, and post-Soviet politicians and provide political parties and governments with advice and consulting.
+Since that time and until 2015 his colleagues and Mikhail have been working with politicians and officials from the USA, Germany, Ukraine and Russia.

-Mikhail Minakov travels around the world with public lectures promoting ideas and practices of tolerance, values-based leadership and communicative rationality.
+Mikhail Minakov travels around the world with public lectures promoting ideas and practices of tolerance, values-based leadership, and communicative rationality.
+In 2017 Mikhail was selected as a UN Ukraine Envoy of Tolerance

 Degrees and Certificates